 Summary: Want to hardcode subtitles to your MP4, MKV or other video files?
-The post will offer you 3 ways to do it such that you can enjoy movies and videos with subtitles on different players and devices.
+The post will offer you 3 ways to hardcode SRT to MP4 so that you can enjoy movies and videos with subtitles on different players and devices.
 To add and burn-in subtitles to any videos, VideoProc Vlogger is a free and easy way.

 Hardcode subtitles, also known as, "burned-in subtitles, or forced subtitles", means burning the subtitle stream onto the video, so the subtitles become part of the video which can be viewed without the requirement for subtitle plugins.

 You can softcode subtitles as extra streams of the media file.
 By doing this, you can get options to toggle the subtitles on or off, adjust how it appears on the video on the displayed media players.
 Sounds good?
 Sadly, there are lots of reasons why you still need to hardcode subtitles to MP4 or other videos:

 - The media player needs to decode and encode the soft subs over the videos while playing softcode subtitles that may blast up your CPU usage.
 This may render some out-of-sync problems.

 - Some websites, desktop, and mobile media players are incompatible with softcode subtitles, or won't show soft subs correctly.
 You may experience distorted/missing subtitles issues.